THE HOLY WEEK CRAFT KIT!

 Another common Orthodox custom is to light a special celebratory candle during the Divine Liturgy of Pascha Sunday.
 The Pascha candle (lambada/λαμπάδα in Greek) is often elaborately decorated, especially when it is meant to be used by children.
 In Greece where we come from, this candle is traditionally white – in contrast to the yellow candles one finds in church on regular days – and it is the duty of the godparents to provide their godchild with one.

-We created two crafts to help celebrate this most important holiday: a Pascha candle, and a Pascha celebration mobile.
+We created two crafts to help celebrate this Great Feast: a Pascha candle, and a Pascha celebration mobile.

-We started this Holy Week project series during the COVID-19 crisis, when we were forced to spend the first-ever Pascha at home.
-Natalie’s then 13-year-old son helped create a simple online application as a social-distancing version of the custom of cracking Pascha eggs, which we used with family, friends, and with our Sunday School classes to “crack” the eggs while on a video call.
-Even though we are thankfully not practicing social distancing anymore, the application can still be used with family and friends who live far away – or if the children want to keep cracking eggs when all the dyed eggs have already been cracked :-).
+We started this Holy Week project series in the spring of 2020, when we were forced to spend the first-ever Pascha at home.
+Natalie’s then 13-year-old son helped create a simple online application as a social-distancing version of the custom of cracking Pascha eggs, which we used with family, friends, and with our digital Sunday School classes to “crack” the eggs while on a video call.
+As we hopefully return to celebrating Pascha at our parishes in person, the application can still be used with family and friends who live far away – or if the children want to keep cracking eggs when all the dyed eggs have already been cracked :-).

 HOW TO PLAY FROM AFAR: